Home Health Aide

 What is a Home Health Aide?

-A Home Health Aide provides supportive care and assistance to individuals in their homes, helping them maintain independence and quality of life.
-They assist with personal care, daily living activities, and some health-related tasks under the supervision of healthcare professionals.
+Home Health Aide is a US-specific job title.
+In Canada, the work is typically performed by Personal Support Workers (PSWs) or Health Care Aides (HCAs).
+These workers provide supportive care and assistance to individuals in their homes or care facilities, helping them maintain independence and quality of life.
+Their duties often include personal care, assistance with daily living activities, and basic health-related tasks under the supervision of healthcare professionals.

 Your test results